kevinchoi99/YOLOv3ToolWearDetection/README.md

     5. Image Processing Toolbox
     6. Parallel Computing Toolbox
 4. Open the file 'tool_wear_prediction'
+5. Include all folders and files downloaded in the MATLAB window
-5. Change the 'image_folder' variable to the destination of the images that is to be detected
+6. Change the 'image_folder' variable to the destination of the images that is to be detected
-6. Run the program
+7. Run the program